2023 Ohio Wheat Performance Test

 Of Plant Pathology D.G.
 Lohnes, Information Technology Services Ohio Agricultural Research & Development Center / Ohio State University Extension

 EVALUATION PROCEDURES Each entry was evaluated at five test sites using four replications per site in a randomized complete block design.
-Plots consisted of 7 rows, 7.5 inches apart and 25 feet long.
+Plots consisted of seven rows, 7.5 inches apart and 25 ft long.
 Participating companies specified the seeding rate used for each of their varieties.
-Test sites were planted within 21 days of the fly-free date.
-Approximately 30 lb N/acre was applied at planting followed by the addition of 80-100 lb N/acre in early spring.
+Test sites were planted within 2 weeks of the fly-free date.
+Approximately 30 lb N/acre was applied at planting with 80-100 lb N/acre in early spring.
 Herbicides, insecticides, and fungicides were applied as needed.
 Soybean was the previous crop and fields were minimally-tilled at all locations.
 The following data were collected:

 Yield is reported in bushels per acre at 13.5% moisture.
 Test Weight is reported in lb/bushel averaged across all locations.
 Seed Size is thousands of harvested seeds per pound (Ex: 15.5 = 15,500 seeds per lb.).